10 Taipei Beaches and Coastal Parks Worth Checking Out

 Unlike Longdong, Yehliu Geopark is a well-known tourist attraction on the coast and one of the most popular day trips from Taipei.
 The geopark accupies a long cape that stretches 1700 meters out into the sea and is covered in unusual rock formations.
 The most famous formation, the Queen’s Head, is an iconic symbol of Taiwan.

 Despite the tourist crowds, it’s really a cool place to check out.
-It’s just north of Wanli Beach (#4 above), so you can easily combine the two into one trip.
+It’s just north of Wanli Beach, so you can easily combine the two into one trip.
 When the weather’s cool, you could also continue past Yehliu to Jinshan, which is famous for its hot springs.

 You can skip the lines if you pre-pay for your Yehliu ticket online.
 You can also visit Yehliu as a part of this Northern Taiwan coast tour or on this popular trip that includes Jiufen and Shifen.

-How to get to Yehliu: Take bus 790 or 862 from Keelung or the North Coast Shuttle bus from either Danshui MRT station or Keelung train station (Yehliu is closer to Keelung than Danshui) to Yehliu Geopark stop.
+How to get to Yehliu: The easiest way is the direct bus 1815 from Kuo Kuang Bus Station (beside Taipei Main Station) to Yehliu Geopark (1 hour 15 min).
+You can also take bus 790 or 862 from Keelung or the North Coast Shuttle bus from either Tamsui MRT station or Keelung train station (Yehliu is closer to Keelung than Danshui) to Yehliu Geopark stop.

 Taipei Beaches I didn’t Mention